talwrii/gh-views/README.md

 There are [tools to forward this data to splunk](https://github.com/josehelps/github-traffic-collector).

-`gh-view` appears to be the only command-line tool for this task.
+`gh-views` appears to be the only command-line tool for this task.
 My experience is that command-line tools are easier to understand, set up and debug.

 # Installation
 Make sure you have the github command line-interface, [gh](https://github.com/cli/cli), installed and that you have logged in with `gh auth login`

-You can then install gh-views with [pipx](https://github.com/pypa/pipx) like so:
+You can then install `gh-views` with [pipx](https://github.com/pypa/pipx):
 ```
 pipx install gh-views
 ```

 # Usage
 To fetch statistics for a repository run:
 ```
 gh-views talwrii/plugin-repl --fetch
 ```